dmitrinesterenko/how-we-deploy/5_GIT.md

    * `cd /webapp` && `git clone /webapp/deploy.git /webapp/current`
    * `cd /webapp/current`
    * Tadah!
 Your application is now here.

+### Refinements
+   * [Use](http://toroid.org/git-website-howto) a hooks/post-receive hook to update the working tree so that your website is up tod date for you whenever you push.

 ### Troubleshooting
 The most time is spent understanding the SSH magic and how git uses it.
 Set yourself up for success by adding extreme debugging for your SSH connection.